MathBioInfo/Basic-Bash-Commands/README.md

 will print column 1 if the there are more than 3 characters.

 ### find
 The following commond will use `grep` to select all lines starting with word 'Branch' from infile then pipe it and use `awk` to select column 3 and column 4 (separate them by \t) then pipe it (using `sed`) to delete 'n=' pipe it to replace '(' by space or delet it.
-The output is then piped to delet ')' usind `sed` and finally using `awk` to print column 2.
+The output is then piped to delet ')' usind `sed` and finally using `awk` to print non-empty entries in column 2.
 The result willbe stored in 'outfile'

 `grep 'Branch' infile | awk '{print $3 "\t" $4}'| sed 's/(n=//'| sed 's/(//'|sed 's/)//'| awk  '$2!=""' > outfile`